Minas Gerais and Belo Horizonte Offer Many Unique Attractions

 Big Belo Horizonte

 Expanding from a business and convention center, tourism is growing as more people are starting to discover this part of the country and its rich culture and history.
-It boasts a great gastronomy, the largest outdoor market in Latin America, art museums, historic cathedrals beautiful parks and by the way is also known as the “the bar capital of Brazil.”
+It boasts great gastronomy, the largest outdoor market in Latin America, art museums, historic cathedrals beautiful parks, and by the way is also known as the “the bar capital of Brazil.”

 We ate at some fantastic restaurants, all of which delighted me and I highly recommend but two stood out for me.
 Not necessarily better than the rest, but definitely my favorites.